 The supporters of the Creed regarded Arius’ death as proof that God opposed Arius.

 Later in the fourth century, a teaching of the Holy Spirit was developed to allow the Holy Spirit to be accepted as the “third person of the Godhead.”
 This doctrine claimed that the Holy Spirit was a “third” YHVH in the Old Testament.
 The Trinity doctrine did not equate the Spirit of ELOHIM with the Spirit of Christ who spoke the world into being, and spoke to the prophets as “the Word.”
-We discussed this at length in Chapter 2.
 The Trinity doctrine, we now know, became the official doctrine of the Catholic Church in 381 A.D. through the Nicene–Constantinople Creed, which was a modification of the Nicene Creed of 325 A.D.